ogratwicklcs/Webinar-Workshop-Ansible-Linux/2.2-cred/README.md

   - In the web UI go to **RESOURCES → Inventories → Workshop Inventory**

-  - Click the **HOSTS** button to change into the hosts view and select the three hosts by ticking the boxes to the left of the host entries.
+  - Click the **HOSTS** button to change into the hosts view and select the three node hosts by ticking the boxes to the left of the host entries (node1, node2, node3).

 Try the **command** module to find the userid of the executing user using an ad hoc command.